 JIMI (Joint Instability Measurement Interface) began as a tool developed at a university in Japan to measure orthopedic range of motion in patients recovering from ACL surgery.
-To advance to the next step of investigational use, our project was to build a full user experience around the proof-of-concept code.
+At Pathfinder, Arthrex engaged us to advance to the next step of investigational use, building a full user experience around the proof-of-concept code.

 Together with the research lead on the project, I helped facilitate a workshop with our product owner on the client side to identify user personas.
 Working from the output of this session, I assembled a detailed set of nine personas including doctors, physical therapists, patients, and administrators.
 We were able to get fairly granular, distinguishing between research-focused surgeons and non-research-focused surgeons or adult and pediatric patients.

 As a picture began to come together of the day-to-day process of doctors and physical therapists measuring patients’ range of motion, I started to define a set of user flows, tagged with corresponding personas.
 For the most part, these were all clinical workflows, though we also considered sales use cases where certain steps would have to be skippable.

 As an investigational medical device, EMR integration was out of scope at this point in the product lifecycle.
 For this reason, on-device review and analysis was an important part of the use cases we needed to capture.